Catallactic/catallactic-site/docs/litepaper.md

 #### 3.5.1.
 Bitcoin Network

-With <a href="https://bitnodes.io/" target="_blank">around 19127 reachable nodes and 57852 global nodes</a>, at the moment of writting, Bitcoin is still the king of blockchain networks.
+With <a href="https://bitnodes.io/" target="_blank">around 19127 reachable nodes and 57852 global nodes</a>, at the moment of writing, Bitcoin is still the king of blockchain networks.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/bitcoin_nodes.png" width="80%"></img>
 </div>
 <br/>

-At the moment of writting, Bitcoin Domination is still higher than 50% in global market capitalization.
+At the moment of writing, Bitcoin Domination is still higher than 50% in global market capitalization.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/global_capitalization.png" width="80%"></img>